Social Issues

 Farm-Raised Fish

-Farm-raised fish contribute a significant amount of pollution and disease.
+Farm-raised fish contribute significantly to pollution and disease.
 The largest source is the waste that fish produce, as well as uneaten food that sinks to the bottom of the pens and contaminates the water.
-Chemicals – like pesticides, antibiotics, disinfectants, and anti-corrosives – are widely used in fish farming to try to prevent the spread of diseases.
-However, these chemicals contaminate the water, the fish themselves, and the equipment.
+Chemicals, such as pesticides, antibiotics, disinfectants, and anti-corrosives, are widely used in fish farming to prevent the spread of diseases.
+However, these chemicals contaminate the water, the equipment, and the fish themselves.

-And in a spectacle remarkably similar to factory farming of cows and pigs, fish are given routine doses of antibiotics simply to keep them alive under miserable conditions.
-The overuse of antibiotics in these environments poses a significant public health risk, increasing the likelihood of antibiotic-resistant bacteria entering our food system.
-Farm-raised fish are also contaminated by the cancer-causing chemicals known as PCBs, which may be found in farm-raised salmon at 16 times the concentration found in wild-caught salmon.
+And in a protocol similar to factory farming of cows and pigs, fish are given routine doses of antibiotics simply to keep them alive under miserable conditions.
+The overuse of antibiotics in these environments poses a significant public health risk, increasing the likelihood that antibiotic-resistant bacteria will enter our food system.

 man holding large fish